Diffstar: A Fully Parametric Physical Model for Galaxy Assembly History: Interpreting Simulations with Diffstar

 In Figure~\ref{fig:efficiency_results}, we plot $\mseff$ as a function of halo mass for galaxies in the \um and \tng simulations.
 We show the conversion efficiency of galaxies residing in halos of different present-day mass with different colored curves as indicated in the legend; solid curves show results for galaxies in UM, and dashed curves show results for TNG.
 To calculate each curve in the figure, we used the best-fitting \dstar approximations to the simulated SFHs, and at each value of halo mass plotted on the x-axis of Fig.~\ref{fig:efficiency_results}, we computed the average value of $\log \mseff(\Mhalo)$ for the galaxies in the mass bin.

-Broadly speaking, Figure~\ref{fig:efficiency_results} shows that $\mseff$ tends to be larger in TNG relative to UM, particularly at low mass; this tells us that an accreted parcel of gas in TNG tends to form more stellar mass than in UM, i.e., star formation in TNG is more efficient than in UM.\footnote{While the dashed curves are generally above the solid in Fig.~\ref{fig:efficiency_results}, we can see from the red curves that the efficiency in UM is slightly greater than in TNG at large values of $\Mhalo(t)$ for galaxies residing in halos with $m_0=13.5.$ However, by the time such halos reach large values of $\Mhalo(t)$ in their history, their galaxies tend to be quenched, and so the slight differences in $\mseff$ are immaterial.} In both simulations, $\mseff(\Mhalo)$ peaks at larger values of $\Mhalo$ for galaxies living in halos with larger $m_0.$ In particular, for galaxies residing in massive present-day halos ($m_0\sim13.5$), $\mseff$ peaks at $m_{\rm crit} \sim 12.1$ in UM, and at $m_{\rm crit} \sim 12.0$ in TNG; as $m_0$ decreases, the peak in $\mseff$ gradually and monotonically shifts to lower values, reaching $m_{\rm crit} \sim 11.4$ in UM, and at $m_{\rm crit} \sim 11.2$ in TNG for galaxies in lower-mass halos ($m_0\sim11.5$).
+Broadly speaking, Figure~\ref{fig:efficiency_results} shows that $\mseff$ tends to be larger in TNG relative to UM, particularly at low mass; this tells us that an accreted parcel of gas in TNG tends to form more stellar mass than in UM, i.e., star formation in TNG is more efficient than in UM.\footnote{Note that the consumption function has no effect on the total mass formed from an accreted parcel of gas, as $\int_{t'}^{t'+\taucons} \fcons(t\vert t',\taucons)\,dt=1$.
+In principle, this choice of normalization decouples the influence of $\taucons$ from $\mseff,$ since the latter determines the total stellar mass formed from an incoming parcel of gas, and the former controls the timescale over which the transformation takes place.
+However, in practice, if the consumption time is sufficiently long, then the transformation of gas into stars may not have terminated by $z=0,$ which in effect leads to a degeneracy between $\taucons$ and $\mseff$ when only considering the SFH up until the present day.
+As we will see in the next section, our conclusions regarding the relative star formation efficiency of TNG vs. UM are not impacted by this degeneracy.}$^{,}$\footnote{While the dashed curves are generally above the solid in Fig.~\ref{fig:efficiency_results}, we can see from the red curves that the efficiency in UM is slightly greater than in TNG at large values of $\Mhalo(t)$ for galaxies residing in halos with $m_0=13.5.$ However, by the time such halos reach large values of $\Mhalo(t)$ in their history, their galaxies tend to be quenched, and so the slight differences in $\mseff$ are immaterial.} In both simulations, $\mseff(\Mhalo)$ peaks at larger values of $\Mhalo$ for galaxies living in halos with larger $m_0.$ In particular, for galaxies residing in massive present-day halos ($m_0\sim13.5$), $\mseff$ peaks at $m_{\rm crit} \sim 12.1$ in UM, and at $m_{\rm crit} \sim 12.0$ in TNG; as $m_0$ decreases, the peak in $\mseff$ gradually and monotonically shifts to lower values, reaching $m_{\rm crit} \sim 11.4$ in UM, and at $m_{\rm crit} \sim 11.2$ in TNG for galaxies in lower-mass halos ($m_0\sim11.5$).
 These trends indicate that the efficiency with which accreted gas is converted to stars is strongly correlated with the peak in the initial density field from which the galaxy forms, and that at fixed instantaneous halo mass, there is a significant diversity in baryon conversion efficiency.